Learn about the most used Korean cooking ingredients!

 Rice wine/cooking wine (Mirim: 미림) – I use rice wine particularly when marinating meat for a BBQ.
 It gets rid of the meat smell and it’s also known to add a slightly sweet note to the main dish.
 Japanese Mirin (미린) does the same job.
 You can read more about cooking wine from my other post.

 Korean fish sauce (Aecjeot: 액젓) – Korean fish sauce is typically used in varieties of Kimchi to accelerate the fermentation process.
 In some occasions, it is also used in Korean side dishes and soup/stew.
 There are two main varieties of Korean fish sauce – anchovy sauce (Mulchi Aecjeot) and sand lance sauce (Kkanari Aecjeot).
 I’ve only used anchovy sauce so far.
 Some people also commented on this post that it cannot be substituted with Thai/Vietnamese fish sauce.

-Wild sesame oil (aka Perilla oil – Dulgireum: 들기름) – Wild sesame oil is also used in some Korean vegetable side dishes.
-While sesame oil is from sesame seeds, wild sesame oil is from wild sesame seeds (also known as perilla seeds).
-Wild sesame oil is known for its highly nutritious ingredients but it has a lot shorter shelf life (under 6 months) than sesame oil (6 months to 2 years).
+Perilla oil (Deulgireum: 들기름) – Perilla oil is made from perilla seeds (by cold-pressing) and it is also used in some Korean vegetable side dishes.
+Perilla oil is known for its highly nutritious ingredients but it has a lot shorter shelf life (under 6 months) than sesame oil (6 months to 2 years).